-So we enlisted some free labor on Craigslist and had the backyard cleared in an afternoon.
-Then we planted some grass for a simple and scenic backyard that’s a lot easier to maintain (see a full exterior breakdown here).
+So we enlisted some free labor on Craigslist and had the yard cleared in an afternoon.
+Then we planted some grass for a simple and scenic area that’s a lot easier to maintain (see a full exterior breakdown here).

 So that’s our beloved first house.
 If you’re wondering about any of the furnishings or paint colors above, click here to find out where we got everything.
 And if you’re looking to completely transform a room in your home into a jawdropping “after,” click here for a ton of tips and tutorials to help you makeover any space on the cheap.